-500,000 convertible notes were issued to Parmms Enterprises Pty Ltd as trustee for the Parmms Investment Trust.
+500,000 convertible notes were issued to Parmms Enterprises Pty Ltd as trustee for the Parmms Investment Trust on 22 November 2022 and remain on issue as at 30 June 2024.
 Paul Collins is a Director of Parmms Enterprises Pty Ltd and is also a director and member of the key management personnel of Wrkr Ltd.